 Term of apprenticeship for metal fabricator (fitter) trade

-(2) In order for an employer to maintain the minimum ratio of 1 journeyperson to every 3 apprentices, at least 1 of the apprentices must be in the final year of his or her term of apprenticeship.
+(2) In order for an employer to maintain the minimum ratio of 1 metal fabricator (fitter) journeyperson to every 3 apprentices, at least 1 of the apprentices must be in the final level of their term of apprenticeship.

-5 (1) Subject to subsection (2), the minimum wage for each hour worked by a metal fabricator (fitter) apprentice is a percentage of the wage for a metal fabricator (fitter) journeyperson in the same place of employment, as set out in the following table:
+5 (1) Subject to subsection (2) and to subsection 25(3) of the General Regulations, the minimum wage for each hour worked by a metal fabricator (fitter) apprentice in each level of their term of apprenticeship is a percentage of the wage for a metal fabricator (fitter) journeyperson in the same place of employment, as set out in the following table:

 Wages for Metal Fabricator (Fitter) Apprentice